akors/nuke-ms/README.en.txt

 Start the server by simply executing the nuke-ms-serv file.
 It does not take any parameters, shows no graphical or command line interface but simply listens on the port 34443 for incoming connections.
 If you have a nagging firewall, allow the server to bind to a port, that means click the "Allow", "Do not block", "Unblock" Button or anything similar of your firewall nag window.
 To stop the server application you have to interrupt it, for example by hitting Ctrl-C in your console, with the "kill" program or with the Task Manager.

 Then start the nuke-ms-client application, it should show a window with two text fields.
-Connect to a running server by entering the following command into the text input field of the window:
+Connect to a running server by entering the following command into the text input (lower) field of the window:
     /connect <host>:<port>
 Replace <host> with the hostname (IP address or DNS name) of the host the server is running on.
 If this is your local computer, enter "localhost".
 The <port> is allways 34443.
 The first letter of the command must be a '/' (a slash), otherwise the command will not be recognized.